aishdhole/numpy-python/README.md

-# numpy-python
+# python-work
-It consist of all python exercise
+its consist of  all about python excercise